How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Arguably, the easiest and cheapest way to get from Barcelona Girona Airport to the center of Barcelona is by bus.
 Bus timetables are adjusted to Ryanair’s arrivals to avoid long waiting times.
 The bus runs from Girona Airport to the Estació d’Autobusos Barcelona Nord (near Arc de Triomf) and vice versa.
 The journey takes about 1 hour and 10 minutes.

 The tickets can be purchased either on-site or online via tiqets.
 There is no price difference if you buy tickets online or on-site.
-A ticket costs 16 € and 32 € for a return ticket.
+Ticket prices vary depending on departure time, ranging from €22 to €25.30 one way.

 From Girona Airport to Barcelona by Train